Georgess2293/fsd_tech_product_analyzer/README.md

 **Hardware & Software**:

 -   A computer/server with sufficient RAM and processing power.
--   Operating system: Linux (preferred for production) or Windows.
+-   Operating System: Linux (preferred for production) or Windows.
--   Required software: Python (3.x), PostgreSQL, Git (for version control), and any other specific software packages.
+-   Required Software: Python (3.x), PostgreSQL, Git (for version control), and any other specific software packages.